 The BCNY Officers

-Rev. Doyeon Park is a Kyomunim, meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
+President: Rev. Doyeon Park is a Kyomunim, meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
 She has served as a minister of the Manhattan Won Buddhist Temple and a representative of Won Buddhism to the United Nations since 2008.
-Also, she is the Buddhist chaplain at Columbia University and New York University, the president of the Buddhist Council of New York and the co-chair of the Committee of Religious NGOs at the United Nations.
+Also, she is the Buddhist chaplain at Columbia University and New York University, and the co-chair of the Committee of Religious NGOs at the United Nations.

 Vice President: Rev. James A. Lynch, Jr. is a Dharma Teacher as authorized by the lay Buddhist Organization Rissho Kosei Kai.
 He is an official representative for Rissho Kosei Kai to the United Nations.
 James sits on the Board of Religions for Peace USA, and is a Trustee to the prestigious international Parliament of World Religions.
 James is a tenured professor and Chairman of the Business Management Department in the Koppelman School of Business located at Brooklyn College, where he teaches Workplace Happiness and Spirituality.

 Vice President: Ven.
 Re Fa Shi is an abbot and founder of Ruiguang Temple of Buddhist Peaceful Enlightenment, in Brooklyn, NY.
 He is a former president of The American Buddhist Confederation, which consists of various Chinese temples in New York City area.
 He was ordained in 1979, and graduated from Buddhist College in Suzhou, China in 1987.
 He came to the United State in 1993, and graduated from York College social work program of CUNY in 2003.